To tourists, Poland isn’t typically known for its mountain ranges.

 Skiing and Snow Sports at Kasprowy Wierch and Szrenica

-With well-groomed pistes and state-of-the-art facilities, Szrenica offers the quintessential winter sports experience.
+With well-groomed runs and state-of-the-art facilities, Szrenica offers the quintessential winter sports experience.

-The Mythology and Legends Entwined with Poland’s Giant Mountains
+The Mythology and Legends Within Poland’s Tatra Mountains

 There are many stories and legends born from the region’s stunning landscapes and local Polish folklore.